jhalterman/typetools/README.md

 ## Examples

-A typical use case is to resolve arguments for a type, given a sub-type:
+A typical use case is to [resolve arguments][resolve-raw-args] for a type, given a sub-type:

 ```java
 interface Foo<T1, T2> {}